 The Livonia Youth Symphony Orchestras of Michigan warmed up the theater audience by taking the Redford stage to play selections from The Music Man.
 They later played the show’s most famous tune, “Seventy Six Trombones,” as Shirley walked from the lobby to the auditorium stage to introduce the movie.

 Also performing was a strolling barbershop quartet similar to the Buffalo Bills quartet in The Music Man.
 The quartet greeted visitors in the front lobby before the movie, and afterwards, sang from the aisle way behind the balcony to departing filmgoers in the concession lobby.

 The delightful music that seemed to echo from every corner of the Redford set the perfect tone for Shirley’s entrance onstage, where she was greeted with a powerful round of applause.
-Her dark pantsuit gave her an understated elegance that generated friendly admiration throughout the theater.
+Her dark pantsuit gave her an understated elegance.

 Before the movie and during the intermission, Shirley answered questions from Ed Hoffman, host of the “Speaking of Art” program on radio station WAAM.
 Ed’s relaxed and friendly professionalism added to the graceful warmth of the evening.

 Shirley talked about many of her experiences in show business.
 She revealed that she was pregnant during the famous bridge scene with Robert Preston towards the end of The Music Man when she sings “‘Til There was You,” my favorite scene in the film.